-Definitions: The definitions of "baseline," "experimental study," "logic model," "strong evidence," "national level," "nonprofit," "performance measure," "performance target," "project component," "regional level," "relevant outcome," and "What Works Clearinghouse Handbooks (WWC Handbook)" are from 34 CFR 77.1.
-The definitions of "local educational agency," and "State educational agency" are from section 8101 of the ESEA.
+Definitions: The definitions of "baseline," "evidence-based," "experimental study," "strong evidence," "national level," "nonprofit," "performance measure," "performance target," "project component," "relevant outcome," and "What Works Clearinghouse Handbooks (WWC Handbooks)" are from 34 CFR 77.1.
+The definitions of "local educational agency" and "State educational agency" are from section 8101 of the ESEA.
+The definitions of "children or students with disabilities," "competency-based education," "disconnected youth," "early learning," "educator," "English learner," "military- or veteran-connected student," "underserved students," and 'universal design for learning' are from the Supplemental Priorities.